 Up until now you may have focused only on investment, now it’s time to paint your retirement picture.

-In planning for your retirement, you must take into consideration the average life expectancy.
+In planning for your retirement in North Carolina or South Carolina, you must take into consideration the average life expectancy.

 And while statistics are great and to be used as a guide… my Mom and Dad are both 85!
 They have already been gifted with an additional 36 years.